-Written in evocative yet very readable verse, follow a young girl from her home in Syria as she moves with her mother the United States.
-Jude’s journey is one of growing up, being brave, and discovery.
-Readers will see how Jude finds her way– relating other ESL students in their safe classroom space, finding new friends, getting her period and starting to wear a headscarf, and even performing in the school play.
+Written in evocative yet very readable verse, follow a young girl from her home in Syria as she moves with her mother to the United States.
+Jude’s journey is one of growing up, being brave, and discovering.
+Readers will see how Jude finds her way– relating other ESL / ELL students in their safe classroom space, finding new friends, getting her period and starting to wear a headscarf, and even performing in the school play.
 Her insights on life in America helps put us in her shoes of an immigrant experiencing this country for the first time.

 The Red Pencil by Andrea Davis Pinkney

 WORLD EVENTS / REALISTIC

 This story shares Amira’s life in Sudan before and after her village is attacked.
 After the attack, she must walk for days to get to the safety of a refugee camp.
 Despite her grief, she finds hope in the form of a special pencil as she sees the possibilities for education and self-expression.

 First of all — WOW!
 Grimes wrote this entire book not just in verse but in tanka poem!!
 Garvey, the main character, wants to connect to his father, but it seems like a chasm that’s too big.
 For example, Garvey likes reading and chess, while his father likes sports.
 However, when Garvey discovers an interest in music, will it be the bridge that connects him to his dad?
 I loved this bittersweet story of redemption and belonging.